 At the end of Year 4, all children sit an online check of their knowledge of the times tables to up to 12.
 This is a national check for all children.
 On TTrocks, the Soundcheck game is very similar to the end of year check as it gives 6 seconds to answer each of 25 questions with a 3 second rest.

 Maths at each stage.

 As in all areas, children develop at different rates in their understanding of maths.
-However, the National Curriculum outlines the expectations for each year group.
+However, the EYFS Framework and National Curriculum outline the expectations for each year group.
 Obviously, some children will be able to do certain aspects at an earlier stage than others but this document outlines the focus for teaching number for each year group.